deephyper/deephyper/docs/developer_guides/software_architecture.rst

     :alt: deephyper mixed execution with two centralized executions distributed on two nodes each with four workers
     :align: center

     **Figure 7**: Execution of a search with a mix of centralized and distributed executions.
 Two centralized executions each with 4 workers are distributed on 2 nodes.
-This scheme is using the :class:`dseephyper.search.hps.MPIDistributedBO` and the :class:`deephyper.evaluator.ProcessPoolEvaluator`.
+This scheme is using the :class:`deephyper.search.hps.MPIDistributedBO` and the :class:`deephyper.evaluator.ProcessPoolEvaluator`.